|

 - Return on investments

 - This is the annual rate of return you expect from your investments after taxes.
-The actual rate of return is largely dependent on the type of investments you select.
-From January 1970 to December 2007, the average compounded rate of return for the S&P 500, including reinvestment of dividends, was approximately 11.4% per year (source: www.standardandpoors.com).
-During this period, the highest 12-month return was 61%, and the lowest was -39%.
-Savings accounts at a bank may pay as little as 1% or less.
+The actual rate of return is largely dependent on the types of investments you select.
+The Standard & Poor's 500® (S&P 500®) for the 10 years ending December 31st 2023, had an annual compounded rate of return of 15.2%, including reinvestment of dividends.
+From January 1, 1970 to December 31st 2023, the average annual compounded rate of return for the S&P 500®, including reinvestment of dividends, was approximately 10.9% (source: www.spglobal.com).
+Since 1970, the highest 12-month return was 61% (June 1982 through June 1983).
+The lowest 12-month return was -43% (March 2008 to March 2009).
+Savings accounts at a financial institution may pay as little as 0.25% or less but carry significantly lower risk of loss of principal balances.

 Insurance products may additionally include mortality, expense risk charges, cost of insurance, administrative, and surrender charges that will have a significant impact on the total rate of return for the investment.